The paradox about paradoxes is that they aren’t paradoxes until they are.

 The less results matter to us, the more likely we are to live in the present and create them.
 This is called detachment.

-The Unknown is Pointed to With The Unknown
+The Unknown is Pointed to With The Known

 Talking about the Unknown can only happen via the known.
-This is called mysticism.
+At the highest level, this is called mysticism.

 To Give is to Receive

 The more we give up the more we get.
 The more we give the more we receive.
-This is called the unity of existence.
+You are giving to your Self (there are no others).

 The Vehicle is not the Journey